plnkx/blog/_posts/2015-07-19-iphone-release.markdown

 However, we have extremely limited development resources, and so had to start with either iPhone or Android.
 We chose Android.

-iPhone users stay with me here...

-# Android update
+# Version 2 of the app

-Back in June we started work on a stripped-down version of the App for Android.
+Back in June we started work on a stripped-down version of the Android app.
 The stripped-down version would use less battery power because instead of *pinging* the server, the app would wait for the user to press the
 <a